spapas/django-generic-scaffold/README.rst

         return context

 This will try to find a ``filters.XFilter`` and ``tables.XTable`` class in the ``filters`` and ``tables`` modules (you need to import them ofcourse).
 So if your model name is ``Company`` it will use the ``CompanyFilter`` and ``CompanyTable`` classes!

+Now this could be made even more DRY by using some ``type`` magic to auto-generate the table and filer class on the fly; however I've concluded that you'll almost always need to configure them to define which fields to display at the table and which fields to use at te filter so I don't think it's really worth it.

 Changelog
 =========